nilaychugh/nilaychugh/README.md

 I have a huge interest in UX/UI design📝as well coding💻!
 Currently studying HTML, CSS and Javascript and OOPS in Python.
 Currently learning and upskilling myself in Solidity and EVM.

-Currently GirlScript Summer of Code and GirlScript Winter of Blockchain Contributor.
+GirlScript Summer of Code and GirlScript Winter of Blockchain Contributor.

+Currently working and contributing in Summer of Bitcoin Challenges

 - 🔭 I’m currently working on this page
 - 🌱 I’m currently learning Web Development